saulpw/visidata/visidata/guides/ColumnsGuide.md

 ## Hide and Unhide columns

 Clean up the sheet by hiding unwanted columns.
 Hidden columns are still present, but not visible in the main set of columns.
-(They are included on the right side and can be unhidden with {help.commands.resize_col_max}.
+(They are minimized on the right side and can be unhidden with {help.commands.resize_col_max}.

 - {help.commands.hide_col}
 - {help.commands.unhide_cols}